 What is the cheapest way to ship a car?
-The cheapest way depends on what type of truck you will need for your specific vehicle.
+Open transport is the cheapest way to ship a car.
+This is because there are more open carriers on the road than any other and they can handle most any vehicle.
+The cheapest way to ship your car however can depend on what type of truck you will need for your specific vehicle.
 Are you looking to ship a Ferrari?
 If so, the cheapest way to ship it would likely be enclosed transport.
 While more expensive than open transport, it protects your vehicle from the elements which is great if your vehicle is rare or expensive.
-Open transport is the method of choice for most customers, though.
-This is because there are more open carriers on the road than any other and they can handle most any vehicle.
 If the vehicle you need shipped is one you drive daily, open shipping is the way to go.
 It is almost always the cheapest way to ship a car.
-But that breaks down the trucks; what about methods?
+That breaks down the trucks; what about methods?

 Cheapest Way to Ship A Car: Terminal-to-Terminal Car Shipping

 No matter which way you look at it, the cheapest way to ship a car is via terminal-to-terminal.
 Terminals can be a great way to ship a car if you’re pressed for cash, but we usually don’t recommend it.
 It is often slower and less convenient than door to door shipping.
 It helps that many major cities have a terminal or two you can drop your car off at, and nowadays they’re fairly secure.
 However, you still take a risk with terminal shipping because you have to leave your vehicle there.
 It is out of your sight, often for days or weeks at a time.
 Terminal shipping can also take more time than door to door as not all carriers want to stop at a terminal to begin with.
 This can lead to longer pickup times for terminal transportation services.